Swaddle, wallow, rinse, repeat…

 I’m at a stage in my life where I’m not thinking of things as endings.
 I’m keeping that door open - at least, unlocked.
 Sometimes you have to let people show you how much you mean to them too and how much they are willing to fight for you.

+At this moment, it’s no longer necessary to spend days wallowing in self pity and regrets.
 If he really wants to be my person, then he’ll fight when he’s ready.
 Let’s just hope I haven’t moved on.

-You keep going as best you can.
+When these things happen, you keep going as best you can.

 Rinse.